 The four separate sub-sections of emotional intelligence are, perceived emotions, reasoning with emotions, understanding emotions, and managing emotions.
 These four divisions are incorporated in all emotional intelligence tests.

 Emotional intelligence relates to the ability to understand emotions.
-To understand emotions, you have to be able to perceive them in an accurate manner.
+To understand emotions, you have to be able to perceive them accurately.
 Emotions are often displayed physically rather than verbally.
 Body language and facial tics or expressions can reveal a great deal about someone’s emotional state.
 Perceiving emotions is the first of the four sub-sections.

 The next sub-section is reasoning with emotions.
-This involves the way you apply emotion to understanding certain activities.
-This can either be your own activities, it can also relate to the activities of others.
+It involves the way you apply emotion to understanding specific activities.
+This can either be your activities, and it can also relate to the actions of others.
 Reasoning with emotions also includes understanding how we respond on an emotional level to something which has caught our attention.
 Our emotions enable us to determine priorities for what we see and encounter.

 Understanding emotions is a little more self-explanatory.
-Having a knee-jerk reaction to the emotional behaviour of someone may be very wrong.
+Having a knee-jerk reaction to the emotional behavior of someone may be very wrong.
 If someone is angry with you, that anger may seem out of proportion.
 It could be that they are slightly annoyed with what you have done or haven’t done.
 However, they may have damaged their new car on a bollard on the way to work.
 They may have financial worries.
-It is understanding the root cause of emotions that will allow you to react appropriately and effectively.
+It understands the cause of emotions that will allow you to react appropriately and efficiently.

-Finally, there is managing emotions.
-This is basically the culmination of all that you learn from above.
-Perceiving, reasoning with, and understanding emotions covers one aspect.
-How you manage them is completely different.
-Effective emotional management requires both a regulating of emotion, and also an appropriate response to it.
+Finally, there are managing emotions.
+It is the culmination of all that you learn from above.
+Perceiving, reasoning with, and understanding emotions cover one aspect.
+How you manage them is entirely different.
+Effective emotional management requires both a regulating of emotion and also an appropriate response to it.

 The world is becoming more and more aware of the need for emotional intelligence tests.
-There is now a great understanding of the importance of emotional intelligence.
-As a result, the need for accurate and effective emotional intelligence tests grows.
+There is now an excellent understanding of the importance of emotional intelligence.
+As a result, the demand for accurate and efficient emotional intelligence tests grows.
 Emotional intelligence tests are now very relevant to our future.
 The question is, can we improve our emotional intelligence?

 The answer is yes.
 Much of our emotional intelligence stems from our childhood.
 However understanding emotion makes a massive difference.
-With a lot of hard work and expert guidance, it should be possible to improve your score in and emotional intelligence test.
+With a lot of hard work and expert guidance, it should be possible to improve your score on an emotional intelligence test.